PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 Only numbers should be typed in the field.
 If the input contains specific characters, an error notification is displayed: _The Max size of short description field is invalid_.

 **Quantity discounts based on.** It is a dropdown selector containing two options: **the merchant can decide to base all his quantity discounts per-product or per-combination**.
-By default, the products option is selected.
-Picking the combinations option will create quantity discounts based on several products.
+By default, the 'Products' option is selected, allowing quantity discounts based on several products.

+If 'Products' is selected, then the discount (specific price or catalog price rule) is applied when the cart contains X products no matter the combinations added to the cart.

+If 'Combinations' is selected, then the discount (specific price or catalog price rule) is applied when the cart contains X products of the same combination.

+For example, the merchant has set a discount for 4 purchased items:

+With quantity discounts based per-product: the customer can buy 2 white and 2 black tee-shirts to benefit from the discount.

+With quantity discounts based per-combination: the customer needs to buy 4 blue tee-shirts to benefit from the discount.

 **Force update of friendly URL.** A friendly URL is generated from the product name.
 By default, it is disabled.
 Enabling this option will **automatically regenerate it every time the merchant modifies and saves a product name** - and automatically update the friendly URL field in the 'SEO' tab of the product page.